rstudio/tblcheck/tests/testthat/_snaps/check_names.md

       grade
     Output
       <gradethis_graded: [Incorrect]
         Your table's columns were not in the expected order.
+The first 2 columns of your table should be `b` and `a`.
       >

 # grade names max_diffs()